Concordia College (New York): Nursing program

 Concordia College offered three nursing programs: the Traditional Undergraduate program, the Post-Baccalaureate program, and a RN to BS program.

 The Traditional Undergraduate program was designed for first-year and transfer students and provided courses for traditional undergraduate students who seek a Bachelor of Science degree.
 The Post-Baccalaureate program was an accelerated, 15-month Bachelor of Science program for students with a bachelor's degree in another field.
 The RN to BS program was designed for Registered Nurses who seek a bachelor's degree to advance their careers.

 In 2018, Concordia College's nursing students had an 94.8% pass rate for first-time RN NCLEX test-takers.

 Students and faculty

 Concordia's students came from 23 states and more than 37 countries worldwide.
 The student-to-professor ratio was 13 to 1.
 Total enrollment was 1,037 students before of its closing in 2021.
 93% of the college's students received some form of financial aid, whether grants or loans, and approximately 60% of Concordia's students lived on campus.

-The college's Math Team regularly competed in the International Contest in Mathematical Modeling where students consistently performed at or above the Ivy League and thousands of teams from China.
-In 2014 the team scored at the Successful Participant level, achieved by 58% of the world.

-Professors at Concordia were graduates of such institutions as Yale, Columbia, New York University, the University of Pennsylvania, Oxford University, and Eastman School of Music.